moritzstadler/acvi-med/README.md

 <pre><code>docker build -t vcfimport .</code></pre>

+You should be able to view the web application in your browser by accessing `localhost:3030`.
+The initial credentials are `changeme` `changeme`.
+After logging in you should first create a new admin user for yourself by entering the your email, checking 'Admin' and clicking 'Create'.
+After that you should open the Activation Link and select a secure password for yourself.
+Make sure to only delete the `changeme` account after you have successfully created another admin user.

 ## Import the file

 Once the container has been built successfully, you can start the import by executing the following command: